-Appointments to the board of directors of the Group are governed by a shareholders' agreement ("the Agreement") between the two shareholders of DTPBBEH, Diamond Transmission UK Limited ("DTUK", a subsidiary of Diamond Transmission Corporation Limited ("DTC")) and Infrastructure Investment OFTO 1 Limited ("IIO1L", a subsidiary of Infrastructure Investments PPP OFTO LLP, ("IIPOLLP")) that jointly control that company through a common class of ordinary shares and indirectly DTPBBE.
-The Agreement requires that all boards within the Group comprise four directors, with two directors appointed by each shareholder.
+Appointments to the board of directors of the Group are governed by a shareholders' agreement ("the Agreement") between the three shareholders of DTPWEH, Diamond Transmission UK Limited ("DTUK", a subsidiary of Diamond Transmission Corporation Limited ("DTC")), Infrastructure Investment OFTO 1 Limited ("IIO1L", a subsidiary of Infrastructure Investments PPP OFTO LLP ("IIPOLLP")) and Chubu Global Investment B.V. ("Chubu GI", a subsidiary of Chubu Electric Power Co., Inc. ("Chubu")) that jointly control that company through a common class of ordinary shares and indirectly DTPWE.
+The Agreement requires that all boards within the Group comprise five directors, with two directors appointed by DTUK and IIO1L and one director appointed by Chubu GI.
 Consequent upon these arrangements between the shareholders, no Group company has a nomination committee and the performance of the boards is not evaluated.